neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 Security Analysis, Test and Evaluation
 ======================================

-This task will carry out the necessary analysis, testing and evaluation of the security mechanisms for Glenna.

 In this section we discuss about the tasks we have done with respect to the analysis and evaluation of the security mechanisms used in the cloud infrastructure of the service providers with in Glenna.
 Due to resource limitations and the different status the participating institutes were with respect to cloud deployment and service adoption, it was not possible to make a uniform and detailed security analysis.
 As a possible solution however we decided to check the state of the art in the security mechaisms of the cloud service providers we have prepared a questionnaire that is adapted from the Consensus Assesments Initiative Questionnaire prepared by Cloud Security Alliances (CSA) in a way that can fit our information requirements for Glenna project.
 The questionnaire was distributed to four cloud service providers and we have received three responses.
 The questionnaire is annexed in the NEIC glenna wiki page and can be referred from there.

 In addition to the questionnaire we have also identified major security threats to cloud infrastuructre that can also possibly materialize in the cloud infrastructure within glenna.
 The CSA has done some concrete tasks with respect to identifying measures required to deal with various treats to cloud infrastructure and we mapped the possible threats to Glenna with measures required to mitigate with them and we advise the cloud service providers to consider those identified measures inorder to secure thier cloud and related IT infrastructure.
 In the next section we briefly discuss about the required measuers which CSA refer them as Cloud Control Matrix (CCM)